arifhamed/arifhamed.github.io/_pages/resources/projects.md

 # Projects <span style="font-size:70%">by Arif Hamed</span>

+# this page is very broken right now, i may fix it soon (maybe)

 I have a list of projects below that I have started and participated in.
 The first few are projects that originate from school.

 **THIS PAGE IS STILL WIP**